New Waterworks Zoutkamp

 Three flow pipes of the new pumping station under construction.

-Impression photo of the new pumping station with the new protective lock and the restored Hunsingo lock in front of it.
+Impression photo of the new pumping station with the new lock and the restored Hunsingo lock in front of it.

 Impression photo of the restored Hunsingo lock.